maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

 - **In system programming language, understanding Stack and Heap is essential**
   - Whether a value is on the Stack or the Heap affects how the language behaves
-  - Also affects why you have to make certain decisions
+  - Also affects why we have to make certain decisions
   - *Parts of Ownership is described in relation to the Stack and the Heap*
 - **Stack and Heap are parts of memory available during runtime**
   - But they are structured in different ways
+  - Used for different purposes

 #### Stack